 Disabled Facilities Grants (DFG)

-Disabled Facilities Grants (DFG) can be made up to the value of £30,000 to carry out essential adaptations to your home, those commonly funded include:
+Disabled Facilities Grants (DFG) can be made, up to the value of £30,000, for essential major adaptations to your home.
+These commonly include:

-- To improve access and movement in the home – for example hoists and stairlifts
+- Improving access to the home – for example ramps and half steps

-- To improve access to the home – for example ramps and half steps
+- Improving access and movement in the home – for example hoists and stairlifts

 Eligibility for Disabled Facilities Grant funding

-To be entitled to a DFG you must meet a number of criteria:
+To be entitled to a DFG you must meet the following criteria:

-- The adaptation must be necessary and appropriate to meet your needs
+- The requested adaptation must be "necessary and appropriate" to meet your needs

-- The adaptation must be reasonable and practical for your home environment
+- The requested adaptation must be "reasonable and practical" for your home environment

 The DFG Application Process

-- If the adaptation request is for an adult: please contact the Access to Heath and Social Care Team who will arrange an Occupational Therapist assessment
+- If the request is for an adult: please contact the Adult Social Care and Health Access Team

-- If the adaptation request is for a child: a professional must make a referral to the Paediatric Occupational Therapist service
+- If the request is for a child: a health professional should contact the Milton Keynes Children and Young People's Occupational Therapy Team

-- A consideration of whether any proposed work is suitable for the property, given its age, layout and condition.
+- The council will decide if any proposed work is "reasonable and practical" for the property, given its age, layout and condition.
 If your property is unsuitable for the adaptations work required, we will help you to look at other options - including moving home.

-- With these assessments, a panel will consider the proposed adaptation.
-If it meets all of the eligibility criteria, it will be approved.
+- Based on the assessment a panel will consider the requested adaptation.
+If it meets all of the eligibility criteria, it will be approved in principle.